yaffol/jsonforms-vuetify-renderers/README.md

 </template>
 ```

-By default the Vanilla Renderers don't apply any CSS at all.
-For a quick start you can use `@jsonforms/vue-vanilla/vanilla.css`.

 As JSON Forms uses the Vue 3 composition API you need to add the `@vue/composition-api` plugin to your Vue 2 app.

 ```ts